aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 # Testing

+## Build controller locally from source and test using local `kind` cluster

 In the following, we will take you through the steps to run end-to-end (e2e) tests for the ACK service controller for S3.
 You may use these steps to run e2e tests for other ACK service controllers.